greenwolf-nsk/tgs-salt-identification-challenge/README.md

 # TGS Salt Identification Challenge solution
-This repository contatins solution code for https://www.kaggle.com/c/tgs-salt-identification-challengewww.kaggle.com/c/tgs-salt-identification-challenge
+This repository contains solution code for https://www.kaggle.com/c/tgs-salt-identification-challengewww.kaggle.com/c/tgs-salt-identification-challenge

 This is my first time writing pipeline for deep learning competition, so there might be some non-optimal coding decisions.